 - You need real substance: employees, office, genuine operations in PR

-- The IRS has challenged several Act 60 users in court and won when they couldn't prove bona fide residence.
+- The IRS has won several court cases against Act 60 claimants who could not substantiate bona fide residence.

 Strategy 4: Combination Strategies

-- Move to a country with no personal income tax (UAE, Bahamas, Cayman Islands)
+- Establish residence in a country with no personal income tax (UAE, Bahamas, Cayman Islands)

-- Claim FEIE to exclude it from US tax
+- Claim FEIE to exclude it from US federal income tax

-- Bahamas — Close to the US, English-speaking, but small and expensive
+- Bahamas — Proximity to the US and English-speaking; small market and high cost

-- Panama — Territorial tax (foreign income exempt), affordable, close to US
+- Panama — Territorial tax (foreign income exempt); lower cost; proximity to the US

 - Form a US S-Corporation

-- Take the remaining profit as S-Corp distributions (not subject to SE tax)
+- Take remaining profit as S-Corp distributions (not subject to self-employment tax)

-- The distributions pass through as income — potentially excludable under FEIE or offset by FTC depending on your situation
+- Distributions pass through as income — potentially excludable under FEIE or offset by FTC depending on the fact pattern

-This reduces your self-employment tax exposure significantly.
-Combined with FEIE, you can get close to zero on $130K–$160K of total income.
+This materially reduces self-employment tax exposure and, combined with FEIE, can produce a near-zero federal income tax outcome on $130K–$160K of total income.

 The Costs